kicsipixel/Hummingbird_tutorial/README.md

 ### Step 3.3 Create a database migration file

 To represent our `Park` model in database, we need to create a migration file.
-For better organisation it is recommended to create `Migrations` folder under `Sources`.
+For better organisation it is recommended to create `Migrations` folder under `Sources/App`.

 ```shell
 .